jarvisteach/appJar/docs/mkdocs/docs/pythonGuiOptions.md

 ###Size & Locaiton

+* `.hide()` & `.show()`
+    Used to hide and show the main window.
+    Useful in conjunction with [SubWindows](/pythonWidgetGrouping/#sub-window)
+    You can have a menu or logon SubWindow that hides/shows the main window as necessary.
+    NB. hiding the window, effectively minimizes it, it is still there...

 * `.setGeometry(geom)` & `.setGeometry(width, height)`
     Sets the height & width of the GUI:
     * Either as a single String `.setGeometry("200x100")` (widthxheight)